franzbu/EnhancedSpaces.spoon/README.md

     {'Code', '2', 'a2'},
     {'WhatsApp', '3', 'a1'},
     {'Microsoft To Do', '3', 'a2'},
-    {'Email', '1'},
+    {'Email', '1' 'a7'},
   },
   ...
 ```

-'a1' represents the left half of your screen, 'a2' for the right half of your screen.
-To get the full list of possible positions, see section 'Automatic Resizing and Positioning - Keyboard' above.
+'a1' represents the left half of your screen, 'a2' for the right half of your screen, and 'a7' for the whole screen.
+To get the full list of possible positions, see section 'Automatic Resizing and Positioning - Keyboard'.

 ### Manual Resizing